wangqinghe95/ToEFL/Speaking/IndependentOral.md

 # Practice 2016-2018

+## Do you agree or	disagree	that	holding	different	opinions	will	hurt	friendship?
+## Do	you	agree	or	disagree	with	the	following	statement?
+People	should	not	interrupt	others	when they	are	giving	opinions.
+## Some	secondary	school	require	that	every	student’s	schedule	include	study	hall, which	is	a	free class	 period	 during	 the	 school	 day	 in	 which	 students	 can	 do	 class	 assignments	 or	 rest.	 do	 you	think	this	is	a	good	idea?	why	or	why	not?	use	details	and	examples	in	your	response.
+## Some	university	require	students	 to	choose	a	major	when	entering	school	while	others	require students	to	study	several	fields	at	first	and	then	choose	a	major.
+Which	do	you	prefer?
+## Do	 you	 agree	 or	 disagree?
+Parents	 can	 know	 their	 children’s grades	 only	 when	 they	 get permission	by	their	children?
+## Do	you	agree	or	disagree	with	the	following	statement?
+Kids	should	be	allowed	to	keep	pets.
+## We	should	be	completely	honest	and	open	with	friends

 ## Some people buy food that is already prepared.
 Other people buy fresh food and prepare meals themselves.
 Which do you prefer?
 + I prefer buying food that is already prepared.
 + The first reason is that it will help me save plenty of time so that I can do some interesting things I enjoy, such as swimming, riding and reading, which are beneficial for my mental and physical health.